 Ice machine owners or staff need to perform regular cleanings every night It’s the best way to prevent high-use areas from contamination.
 When cleaning, you should focus on the surfaces that see the most human contact.
 This helps prevent accidental contamination of the ice storage bin from improper ice handling.

 Ideally, your commercial ice equipment should get two professional cleanings a year.
 This ensures hard-to-reach areas of the bin are sanitary.
-Since these types of cleanings mean reaching hard-to-reach areas, they should be performed by a qualified ice machine technician.
+Since these types of cleanings mean reaching hard-to-reach areas, they should be performed by a qualified commercial ice machine technician.

 Note: if your industrial ice maker is in an environment that produces a lot of dust or yeast (warehouse, bakery, brewery), you’ll need more than 2 cleanings a year.